-Galleria Patricia Armocida is proud to present Grasswidow, the second solo show by Bianca Casady, the eccentric and transversal American poetess and one-half of the duo Cocorosie.
-Opening Tuesday, February 7, 2012 at 7:00 PM until March 23, 2012.
+Galleria Patricia Armocida presented Grasswidow, the second solo show by Bianca Casady, the eccentric and transversal American poetess and one-half of the duo Cocorosie, that opened on Tuesday, February 7, 2012.

-The artist returns, three years after her last exhibit, with fifty works including drawings, collages and photographs and one video.
+The artist returned, three years after her last exhibit, with fifty works including drawings, collages and photographs and one video.

 Bianca Casady, a self-proclaimed “writer more than anything”, believes her prose takes its shape as naturally in visual forms as it does in lyrics.
 As always, in many of her works, words accompany drawings: visionary poems, decadent images floating on covers of burnt books, wax drippings on tarot cards, simulacra of an otherworldly power, evocations of magical rituals.

 The seriousness of antique anatomy book drawings is toned down by kitschy elements such as locks of hair, colored feathers, glitter, and shiny dolphin stickers.
 Bianca states: "I like to offset the antique with the modern and grotesque nature of plastic”.
 In her artificial paradise of unicorns and rainbows, the artist enjoys intermixing swastikas, stars of David, and Camargue crosses all together in the same playground, thus taking away the power of these historic, religious, and political symbols and restoring their original value.